 Plants start growing towards the sunlight, so your cactus might lean even if it’s in full sun.
 This is not a sign of a problem if your plant is otherwise healthy.

 However, if your cactus was planted in partial shade and is now leaning, it may require additional sunlight.
 Other symptoms include weak, frail, yellowing stems that appear diseased.
 If this is the situation with your cactus, gradually increase its exposure to brighter sunshine to avoid sunburns.
+Make sure that you do not change the environment abruptly as that can cause shock and the plant health may further deteriorate.

 If you look at a cactus plant’s natural habitat, you’ll discover that it thrives in strong light and heat.
 They’ve evolved to withstand extreme heat and light.
 A cactus species maintained as a houseplant, on the other hand, may not be able to endure extended periods of heat.